-“Someday never comes” – John Fogerty, lead singer for Credence Clearwater Revival
+“someday never comes” – John Fogerty, lead singer for Credence Clearwater Revival

 For many reading this blog, the rhythm from that song and the music of CCR brings back a few memories of their youth (others maybe saying, “Who in the world is John Fogerty and CCR?”).
-As we continue to build and strengthen our character, an important topic to address is the need to take small steps of action today, rather than putting things off.
+As we continue to build and strengthen our character, an important topic to address is the need to take action today, rather than putting things off.

-The cold hard reality of life is that many times the letter does not even need a stamp as the relationship we need to restore is within our home.
+I will be a little bold and take it one step further and much closer to home.
+Many times the letter does not even need a stamp as the relationship we need to restore is within our home.